 In conventional performance, sound and movement exist as separate layers.
-Often the sounds created by the performers are filtered out by the audience’s ears, like breathing, stepping, falling, etc., and the performers do not regard the sounds that they create as part of the work.
-I tried to remove this separation while exploring alternative forms of performance.
-I am not a sound artist, but a performance artist exploring sound art for my movement in the realm of sound Art.
+Often the sounds created by the performers are filtered out by the audience’s ears, like breathing, stepping, falling, etc., and the performers do not regard the incidental sounds that they create as part of the work.

-As I understand, Sound Art requires a strong sense of composition, like music.
-However, it is not a language, like music, which is available primarily to those familiar with its conventions and vocabularies; rather, it is available to anyone with the intention to listen.
+Sound art requires a sense of composition, just like any other kind of art made through human intention.
+However, unlike music, which is available primarily to those familiar with its conventions and vocabularies, it is not a language; rather, it is available to anyone with the intention to listen.

 I currently try to merge sound art and improvised movement with these ideas in mind.
 I explore the state of awareness at the boundaries between sound and music, and between movement and dance.
 It is the awareness of space where all those things that we identify as sound, music, movement, and dance are happening.